-In order to be eligible to serve as a director on the board of directors, an individual must be 18 years of age and an affiliate within affiliate classifications created by the board of directors.
-Directors may be elected at any board meeting by majority vote of the existing board of directors.
-The election of directors to replace those who have fulfilled their term of office shall take place in January of each year.
-In January of each year, the board shall also vote whether to approve successive terms for directors who have fulfilled a term of office and wish to serve for a successive term.
+In order to be eligible to serve as a director on the board of directors, an individual must be at least 25 years of age and an affiliate within affiliate classifications created by the board of directors.
+Directors may be elected at any regular or special board meeting by majority vote of the existing board of directors.
+The election of directors to replace those who have fulfilled their term of office shall take place in December and shall be effective as of the first day of January in the year immediately following the election.
+At the same time, the board shall also vote whether to approve successive terms for directors who have fulfilled a term of office and wish to serve for a successive term.